istio/istio.io/content/en/faq/applications/nifi.md

 ---
-title: Can I run Apache Nifi inside an Istio mesh?
+title: Can I run Apache NiFi inside an Istio mesh?
 description: How to run Apache NiFi with Istio.
 weight: 50
 keywords: [nifi]